-Diabetesis a serious illness that can affect the eyes, heart, nerves, feet and kidneys.
-It's important to understand how diabetes affects the body.
-It can help you follow your treatment plan and stay as healthy as possible.
+Diabetes is a serious medical condition that can have a wide range of effects on the body.
+It is associated with an increased risk of heart disease, stroke, high blood pressure, and narrowing of blood vessels (atherosclerosis).
+Diabetes can affect the eyes, heart, nerves, feet and kidneys.
+It is important to understand how diabetes affects the body in order to follow a treatment plan and stay as healthy as possible.

-However, if you or your child or teenager have symptoms of diabetes, see your healthcare provider.
-While having diabetes may not necessarily increase your risk of contracting COVID-19, if you contract the virus, you're more likely to have more serious complications.
-Scientists believe that genetics may play a role or contribute to the development of type 1 diabetes.
-Oral diabetes medications, such as metformin (Glumetza, Fortamet, and others), may reduce the risk of type 2 diabetes.
+Having diabetes may not necessarily increase your risk of contracting COVID-19, but if you do contract the virus, you are more likely to experience more serious complications.
+Scientists believe that genetics may play a role in the development of type 1 diabetes.
+Oral diabetes medications such as metformin (Glumetza, Fortamet and others) may reduce the risk of type 2 diabetes.
+Early detection and treatment can help reduce or prevent complications from developing.

-The sooner diabetes is detected, the sooner treatment can be started and complications can be reduced or prevented.
-It occurs in patients with type 2 diabetes, especially in older people, and usually occurs when patients are sick or stressed.
-Many oral diabetes medications can be used in combination or with insulin to achieve better blood glucose control.
-Scientists don't have firm answers yet, but there seems to be a correlation between hearing loss and diabetes.
+Diabetic ketoacidosis occurs in patients with type 2 diabetes, especially in older people, and usually occurs when patients are sick or stressed.
+Many oral diabetes medications can be used in combination with insulin to achieve better blood glucose control.
+Scientists don't have firm answers yet but there seems to be a correlation between hearing loss and diabetes.